bosch-io/iot-things-examples/octopus-hub-things-example/README.md

 #define SETTING_H

 // ---- WiFi configuration ----
-#define WIFI_SSID "XXX" // The SSID of the WiFi you want your octopus board to cconnect to
+#define WIFI_SSID "XXX" // The SSID of the WiFi you want your octopus board to connect to
-#define WIFI_PASSWORD "XXX" // The password of the WiFi you want your octopus board to cconnect to
+#define WIFI_PASSWORD "XXX" // The password of the WiFi you want your octopus board to connect to

 // ---- Things registration properties ----
 #define THINGS_NAMESPACE "XXX" // The namespace you created in your solution